Fusty/laravel-vagrant-bootstrap/Readme.md

-# Production Level Laravel Development Environment
+# Bootstrap Laravel with Vagrant

 Get started developing a Laravel project with all the goodies and conveniences of modern development.